Best Teeth Whitening in Sioux Falls, SD

 Why We Are the Best

-At Riverview Dental in Sioux Falls, SD not only does our entire staff continue to update their education and skills, but we also equip our clinic with the latest dental technologies and equipment to benefit our customers in a painless and cost-effective manner.
+At Riverview Dental in Sioux Falls our entire staff continue to update their education and skills.
+Additionally, we equip our clinic with the latest dental technologies and equipment to benefit our customers.

 Here are a few things you might want to know about teeth bleaching:

-Teeth whitening is a cosmetic procedure which involves the application of a bleaching agent on the teeth, so that they appear sparkling white, just like a baby’s teeth.
-Our professional teeth whitening is so much effective that after a single tooth whitening procedure, you can feel a visible reduction in the shade of your teeth.
+This is a cosmetic procedure which involves the application of a bleaching agent on the teeth, so that they appear sparkling white.
+Our professional teeth whitening is so effective that after a single procedure, you can see a reduction in the shade of your teeth.

 If you have teeth stains, then you are a candidate for professional teeth whitening.
-You can benefit from teeth whitening, if you have:
+You can benefit from it if you have:

-- Tobacco Stains – tobacco in any form, either it is smoked or chewed, is notorious for causing teeth staining.
-A thoroughly done teeth whitening in Sioux Falls can help you get rid of these stains, giving you a beautiful reason to smile again.
+- Tobacco Stains – Tobacco in any form, either it is smoked or chewed, is notorious for causing teeth staining.
+A thoroughly done whitening procedure in Sioux Falls can help you get rid of these stains, giving you a beautiful reason to smile again.

-- Food Stains – some foods contain chromogenic products, which are known for causing teeth stains.
-Professional teeth whitening is also quite effective in removing these stains.
+- Food Stains – Some foods contain chromogenic products, which are known for causing teeth stains.
+Professional whitening is also quite effective in removing these stains.

-However, it must be remembered that only those stains that are attached to the outer surface of the teeth can be removed through a whitening or bleaching procedure.
-Teeth stains which are present inside the structure of the teeth need to be removed through a special procedure which requires gaining access into the tooth’s interior and removing the stains.
+However, remember that only those stains that are attached to the outer surface of the teeth can be removed through a whitening or bleaching procedure.
+Teeth stains that are inside the structure of the teeth need to be removed through a special procedure.
+The procedure requires gaining access into the tooth’s interior and removing the stains.

-Teeth whitening can be performed in two ways; by using bleaching agents or with the help of teeth whitening toothpastes.
+Whiter teeth can be achieved in two ways.
+Either by using bleaching agents or with the help of teeth whitening toothpastes.
 However, research has shown that bleaching agents are much more effective in terms of removal of teeth stains.

-- Teeth Whitening with Bleaching Agents The ADA strictly regulates these whitening agents.
+- Bleaching Agents – The ADA strictly regulates these whitening agents.
 Three types of teeth whitening options are available

-- At-home Teeth Whitening – this type of teeth whitening can be performed in the comfort of your own homes by using whitening formulas, gels or strips that are available in the local market.
+- At-Home Whitening – This type of whitening can be performed in your own home by using whitening formulas, gels or strips.
 However, these formulas are not as potent or efficient as the ones that are offered at a dentist’s office.

-- In-Office / Professional Teeth Whitening – this type of teeth bleaching can only be performed under the supervision of a dentist, and provides much better results than whitening that is performed at home.
+- In-Office / Professional – This type of teeth bleaching can only be performed under the supervision of a dentist.
+Also, it provides much better results than at home whitening.
 Therefore, for best teeth whitening results, we recommend that you should get your teeth professionally whitened by a dentist.

-- Dentist Prescribed At-home Teeth Whitening – in this type of teeth bleaching, dentists provide the patients with a whitening formula and custom trays.
+- Dentist Prescribed At-Home – in this type of teeth bleaching, dentists provide the patients with a whitening formula and custom trays.
 The patients are supposed to fill these trays with the bleaching agent and wear them over their teeth for the prescribed time duration.

 Before your Appointment

-- Teeth Cleaning – before you come for a tooth whitening appointment, we will ultrasonically clean your teeth to remove plaque and tartar deposits from your teeth, to provide the best cosmetic results.
+- Teeth Cleaning – Before you come for you appointment, we will ultrasonically clean your teeth to remove plaque and tartar deposits from your teeth.

 On the Day of your Appointment

-A typical tooth whitening procedure usually lasts for 30-45 minutes, and involves the following steps:
+A typical teeth whitening procedure usually lasts for 30-45 minutes, and involves the following steps:

-The Tooth Bleaching Procedure – the whitening agent will be added into the custom whitening trays, and you will be asked to place these trays inside your mouth.
+The whitening agent will be added into the custom whitening trays.
+Then you will be asked to place these trays inside your mouth.
 An LED light is used to activate the bleaching agent, which performs its action for about 30 minutes.
 Afterwards, the trays are removed and the bleaching effect is observed.
 If required, another round of tooth whitening may be performed after some time.

 Although teeth whitening is an excellent option for restoring your smile, it must not be taken as an alternative to regular dental hygiene habits.
-After a whitening procedure, your teeth will only remain white permanently, if you brush and floss your teeth regularly.
-Another thing that should be kept in mind, is that the bleaching agent has no effect on stained tooth colored fillings or porcelain crowns and bridges.
+After a whitening procedure, your teeth will only remain white permanently if you brush and floss your teeth regularly.
+Another thing to be kept in mind is that the bleaching agent has no effect on stained tooth colored fillings or porcelain crowns and bridges.
 These fillings and prostheses need to be replaced or repaired after whitening, so that all the teeth have the same shade.

-At Riverview Dental, we take pride in providing the best teeth whitening services in Sioux Falls SD.
+At Riverview Dental, we take pride in providing the best teeth whitening services in Sioux Falls, South Dakota.
 You come to us with crooked and stained teeth, and walk away with a beautiful smile and a perfect set of teeth.

 Call us today, and ask a dental specialist why at Riverview you’ll get the best teeth whitening services in town.